 At present we produce in excess of 25,000 dozen of Majella wines per year, and still grow over 2000 prime lambs for national and international consumption.

-Over the past few years four of the next generation have joined the company in various different management roles – Peter (Marketing), Nerys (Administration), Steven (Vineyards) and Gerard (Farm).
+Over the past few years six of the next generation have joined the company in various different management roles – Peter (Sales & marketing), Nerys (Export & administration), Steven (Vineyards), Michael (Cellar and compliance), Gerard and Daniel (Farm).